Vyral/brandi-adkins/_drafts/buyers-are-you-following-the-10-commandments.md

 {% include youtube.html %}

-Treat these 10 Commandments like scripture when you’re purchasing a home.
+<center>Treat these 10 Commandments like scripture when you’re purchasing a home.</center>

 When I’m consulting with a buyer, no matter if it’s their first or fifth home purchase, I’m always sure to go over the process and costs involved in great detail.
 Most important of all, I go over the 10 Commandments of buying a home.
 I understand no one likes to be preached at, but these are homebuyer musts as you move through the process.